-The Delray Beach Open by The Venetian® Las Vegas, the world’s only 10-day event consisting of the all-new ATP CHAMPIONS CUP (Feb.
+The Delray Beach Open by The Venetian® Las Vegas, the world’s only 10-day event consisting of an ATP CHAMPIONS TOUR event (Feb.
 14 – 16, 2014) and an ATP WORLD TOUR event (Feb.
 17 – 23, 2014), which is televised nationally and internationally, and hosts over 50,000 spectators and 10+ hospitality and special events.

-The ATP CHAMPIONS CUP is the only ATP Champions Tour sanctioned event in the U.S., and features players that have been ranked World No. 1, a Grand Slam singles finalist, or a singles player in a victorious Davis Cup team (plus one-two Wildcards).
-Format: TEAM USA (3 participants) vs. TEAM INT’L (3 participants) • 9 singles matches in total, first team to win 5 singles matches wins the ATP CHAMPIONS CUP.
+The ATP CHAMPIONS TOUR event is the only ATP Champions Tour sanctioned event in the U.S., and features players that have been ranked World No. 1, a Grand Slam singles finalist, or a singles player in a victorious Davis Cup team (plus one-two Wildcards).
+Format: TEAM USA (3 participants) vs. TEAM INT’L (3 participants) • 9 singles matches in total, first team to win 5 singles matches wins the ATP CHAMPIONS TOUR EVENT.

 TEAM USA: Andy Roddick, Aaron Krickstein, Jan-Michael Gambill

 TEAM INT’L: Goran Ivanisevic, Mats Wilander, Mikael Pernfors